 - Removable top lid.

 - Moisture-wicking Aerospan suspension.

 - Ventilated dual-density shoulder harness and hip belt.

 Gregory has launched a brand new series for men and women under the names Optic and Octal, respectively, each with two packs’ sizes.
 The Optic packs are described in my Optic 48 and Optic 58 reviews.
 This Octal 45 is the smaller pack from the women’s series which also includes the Octal 55.

-The pack is a top loading type, and the lid is removable.
+The pack is a top-loading type, and the lid is removable.
 This is done on purpose so that you can reduce the weight even more.
-For such a lidless use, they have included a flapjack which you attach to close the pack.
+For such a lidless use, they have included a flapjack that you attach to close the pack.
 With the flapjack, it looks shorter, see the picture below.

 The main compartment is with the top access only, and you have a sleeve there for a water bladder.
 The port for the hose is in the middle and you route it over any shoulder strap.

 When you see the features below, you will realize that these are excellent tools for backpackers.
 The reason is that they are so lightweight, yet built to carry the load comfortably.
 You have strong and comfortable suspension which works well for the weight these packs are designed for.

 This pack is for women, and it is built in three sizes.
 There is no harness adjustment here, therefore choose your torso size carefully.